openobserve/openobserve-docs/docs/docs/ingestion/kinesis_firehose.md

 Some of the AWS logs that can be sent to Kinesis firehose are: Amazon Cloudwatch, Amazon Virtual Private Cloud flow logs, AWS Network Firewall logs, AWS WAF logs.

-You can configure Kinesis firehose to send logs to Zinc Cloud / Zinc Observe using below details.
+You can configure Kinesis firehose to send logs to Zinc Cloud / ZincObserve using below details.

 ```yaml
 HTTP endpoint: https://api.zinc.dev/aws/org_name/stream_name/_kinesis_firehose